josephspurrier/gomithrilapp/docs/website/blog/2020-03-14-smarter-testing.md

 When I first wrote the code and tests in note.go and note_test.go, I wanted to see if I could get to 100% code coverage.
-It's a good exercise if you've never done it before to see what you have to to get there.
-It requires a lot more effort than it's worth for most systems, but still a good exercise.
+It's a good exercise if you've never done it before to see what you have to do to get there.
+It requires a lot more effort than it's worth for most applications, but still a good exercise.
 [View commit](https://github.com/josephspurrier/govueapp/commit/5204659c7ab7a19c24b2d3c29f2fb03b7760f119).

 In Go, table driven tests is very common.
 You can read able them